-- Make a report to local law enforcement or state police; - Have disclosures of domestic violence, dating violence, stalking and sexual assault treated seriously; - Make a decision about whether or not to disclose a crime or violation and participate in the judicial or conduct process and/or criminal justice process free from pressures from the institution: - Participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard; - Be treated with dignity and to receive from the institution courteous, fair, and respectful health care and counseling services where available; - Be free from any suggestion that the reporting individual is at fault when these crimes and violations are committed, or should have acted in a different manner to avoid such crimes or violations; - Describe the incident to as few institutional representatives as practicable and not to be required to unnecessarily repeat a description of the incident; - Be free from retaliation by the institution, the accused, and/or the respondent, and/or their friends, family and acquaintances within the jurisdiction of the institution; - Access to at least one level of appeal of a determination which shall be considered by a panel, not a single person. - Be accompanied by an advisor of choice who may assist and advise a reporting individual, accused, or respondent throughout the judicial or conduct process including during all meetings and hearings related to such process; - Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or judicial or conduct process of the College; - Options in Brief- Victims/survivors have many options that can be pursued simultaneously, including one or more of the following: - Receive resources, such as counseling and medical attention; - Confidentially or anonymously disclose a crime or violation; - Make a report to any employee and/or local law enforcement.
+- Make a report to local law enforcement or state police; - Have disclosures of domestic violence, dating violence, stalking, and sexual assault treated seriously; - Decide whether or not to disclose a crime or violation and participate in the conduct process and/or criminal justice process free from pressures from the institution; - Participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard; - Be treated with dignity and receive from the institution courteous, fair, and respectful health care and counseling services where available; - Be free from any suggestion that the reporting individual is at fault when these crimes and violations are committed or should have acted differently to avoid such crimes or violations; - Describe the incident to as few institutional representatives as practicable and not be required to unnecessarily repeat a description of the incident; - Be free from retaliation by the institution, the accused, and/or the respondent, and/or their friends, family, and acquaintances within the jurisdiction of the institution; - Access to at least one level of appeal of a determination which shall be considered by a panel, not a single person. - Be accompanied by an advisor of choice who may be present for the reporting individual, accused, or respondent throughout the conduct process including during all meetings and hearings related to such process; - Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or conduct process of the College; - Options in Brief- Victims/survivors have many options that can be pursued simultaneously, including one or more of the following: - Receive resources, such as counseling and medical attention; - Confidentially or anonymously disclose a crime or violation; - Make a report to any employee and/or local law enforcement.